lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Details.md

 <div class="lf-ts">

 In the TypeScript target, all [TypeScript types](https://www.typescriptlang.org/docs/handbook/basic-types.html) are generally acceptable for parameters and state variables.
-Custom types (and classes) must be defined in the [preamble](#preamble) before they may be used.
+Custom types (and classes) must be defined in the $preamble$ before they may be used.

 **To benefit from type checking, you should declare types for your reactor elements.** If a type isn't declared for a state variable, it is assigned the type [`unknown`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-0.html#new-unknown-top-type).